gerold-penz/bun-sqlite-key-value/README.md

 If the data record does not yet exist, a new "Map Object" is created.
 Then the entry marked with `field` is added to the "Map Object" or overwritten.
 Finally, the modified "Map Object" is written back to the database.

 Inspired by: https://docs.keydb.dev/docs/commands/#hset

-Do not use it with several large amounts of data or blobs.
+Do not use the hash functions with several very large amounts of data or blobs.
 This is because the entire data record with all fields is always read and written.
 It is better to use `setValues()` and `getValues()` for large amounts of data.